jhajek/Linux-text-book-part-1/Chapter-14/chapter-14.md

 ```

 What can you do with docker?
+The [commandline reference](https://docs.docker.com/engine/reference/commandline "Docker CLI reference") is pretty complete.
 Once installed you have a few commands that are needed to get up and running.
 To get started with we will pull some pre-made docker containers and work with them.
 In the Lab portion we will work with Packer and create our own Docker containers.

 * Get Docker container images
  + ```docker pull```